National Weather Service United States Department of Commerce

 Many temperature-reporting stations use electronic thermometers in place of the mercury thermometers.
 This particular system is called a Maximum-Minimum Temperature System (MMTS).
 The sensor is mounted outside, and cables are routed to a digital display inside a nearby building.
 The digital readout logs the high and low temperatures until reset by the observer, and the system also stores the last 30 days of observations in memory.

-Some observers read river levels using a staff gage.
-These gages are basically large rulers mounted or painted onto objects such as bridge supports, walls, etc. River levels are read from this gage to the nearest tenth of a foot.
+Some observers read river levels using a staff gauge.
+These gages are basically large rulers mounted or painted onto objects such as bridge supports, walls, etc. River levels are read from this gauge to the nearest tenth of a foot.

 Image of a Data Collection Platform